f5devcentral/f5-agility-labs-nginx/docs/class5/module9/module9.rst

 We will be initiating a HTTP Flood Attack on the Juice Shop web site using Apache Benchmark.

 1. Open WebShell to the **Attack Traffic Generator** VM (UDF > Components > Systems > Attack Traffic Generator > Access > Web Shell)
-2. Launch L7 DOS attacks.
+2. Launch L7 DoS attacks.

 .. code:: bash